-\textbf{a) Donor selection.} The proposed evasion attack identifies donors from benign samples in the wild that closely resembles malware samples.
-This is because applying the gadgets extracted from these donors allow EvadeDroid to generate appropriate adversarial perturbations by considering both feature and learning vulnerabilities~\cite{b65},~\cite{b66}.
-Figure \ref{fig:conceptual_model} conceptually clarifies the performance of EvadeDroid in circumventing the target classifier.
-As shown in Fig. \ref{fig:conceptual_model}, adding parts of the benign apps that are similar to malware samples can mimic malware samples to benign ones (e.g., $T_\delta (z)=z_1^*$ where $\delta=\{\delta_1,\delta_2,\delta_3\}$) or move them toward blind spots of the target classifier (e.g., $T_\delta (z)=z_2^*$ where $\delta=\{\delta_4,\delta_5\}$).
-It is noteworthy that the sequences that cannot generate successful adversarial examples will be rejected (e.g., $\{\delta_6,\delta_7\}$).
-In this work, we use an $n$-gram based opcode technique to measure the similarities between malware and benign samples.
-Extracting $n$-gram opcode features allows for automated feature extraction from raw bytecodes that lets EvadeDroid measure the similarity between real objects without knowing the feature vector of Android apps in the feature space of the target black-box malware classifiers.
-We extract $n$-grams similar to the typical approaches presented in the literature (e.g.,~\cite{b67},~\cite{b68}); however, we consider the types of opcodes instead of the opcodes themselves.
-The $n$-gram opcode feature extraction used in this study includes the following main steps:
+More specifically, by utilizing the extracted gadgets from these donors, EvadeDroid can generate effective adversarial perturbations by considering both feature and learning vulnerabilities~\cite{b65,b66}.
+Figure~\ref{fig:conceptual_model} provides a conceptual representation of EvadeDroid's performance in evading the target classifier.
+As depicted in Fig.~\ref{fig:conceptual_model}, incorporating segments of benign apps that resemble malware apps can either make malware apps look benign ($T_\delta (z)=z_1^*$ where $\delta=\{\delta_1,\delta_2,\delta_3\}$), or shift them towards the blind spots of the target classifier (e.g., $T_\delta (z)=z_2^*$ where $\delta=\{\delta_4,\delta_5\}$).
+Note that some sequences of transformations may fail to generate successful AEs (e.g., $\{\delta_6,\delta_7\}$).
+In this work, we employ an $n$-gram-based opcode technique to assess the similarities between malware and benign samples.
+Extracting $n$-gram opcode features enables automated feature extraction from raw bytecodes, allowing EvadeDroid to measure the similarity between real objects without requiring knowledge of the feature vector of Android apps in the feature space of the target black-box malware classifiers.
+We extract $n$-grams following typical approaches found in the literature (e.g.,~\cite{b67,b68}), but with a focus on opcode types rather than the opcodes themselves.
+The $n$-gram opcode feature extraction utilized in this study involves the following main steps: